 Yellow: For our energetic Pod friends, yellow may represent a complex and even contradictory mix of emotions, but it is generally the manifestation of excitement.
 Pods glow a radiant yellow when others are near, expressing their enthusiasm with jovial tones and a wagging tail.

 Red: Sometimes our Pod friends get a little carried away with their excitement.
 If they get too close, the Pods will emit an aggrieved red hue as they collide with each other.
 This stirs up mutual frustration and spoils the fun for everyone.
-Nothing makes Pods happier than great company but they must also learn to respect boundaries.
+Nothing makes Pods happier than great company but they must also respect boundaries.